 Handles rate limiting and exponential backoff subject to maximum retries and maximum backoff limits.
 A minimum rate limit of 1 request per second is used as a default per consultation with Pushshift’s maintainer, /u/Stuck_in_the_matrix.

 Handles paging of results.
 Returns all historical results for a given query by default.

-If not using praw, returns results in comment and submission objects whose API is similar to the corresponding praw objects.
+Returns results in comment and submission objects whose API is similar to the corresponding praw objects.
 Additionally, result objects have an additional .d_ attribute that offers dict access to the associated data attributes.

-Simple interface to pass query arguments to the API.
+Extremely simple interface to pass query arguments to the API.
 The API is sparsely documented, so it’s often fruitful to just try an argument and see if it works.